collective live+work spaces

 How much share use do I have?

-Every share giving fractional coliving use provides entirely flexible bookings, credited to your account.
-The value corresponds its proportional share of the rates table for the different units, seasons and durations.
-These rates may be revised from year to year, but the proportion you hold of its aggregrate value shall not change (except in the rare event of recapitalisation, or a reconfiguration of property capacity).
+Every share giving fractional coliving use provides flexible bookings.
+Their use value corresponds their proportional share of the rates table for the different units, seasons and durations.
+These rates may be revised from year to year, but the proportion you hold of its aggregrate (the property capacity) value shall not change (except in the rare event of recapitalisation, or a reconfiguration of property capacity).

 The online booking system will indicate what use you have remaining, and how long this gives you in each type of room.
 The calculation will be rolling, therefore in any given 1-year period, if you have used all your time, you cannot book again until dates following those of your last booking, ensuring everybody gets a chance at the best dates.
 If however you have only used half your time, you would be able to book the remainder at any time.